RAPTA

 RAPTA (ruthenium arene PTA) is a class of experimental cancer drugs.
 They consist of a central ruthenium(II) atom complexed to an arene group, chlorides, and 1,3,5-triaza-7-phosphaadamantane (PTA) forming an organoruthenium half-sandwich compound.
 Other related ruthenium anti-cancer drugs include NAMI-A, KP1019 and BOLD-100.

 Structure and properties

 It is envisaged that RAPTA derivatives have the “piano stool” structure like others organometallic half-sandwich compound.
 This is observed by the crystal structure of RAPTA-C which exhibits the archetypal half-sandwich structure.
 The PTA ligand was designed to make the complexes more soluble in water, and the two labile chlorido ligands can exchange to aquo ligand in the presence of water.

 Synthesis

-In a typical synthesis, [Ru (η6-p-cymene)Cl2] is reacted with 2 equivalents of PTA for 24 hours under reflux in methanol to yield to [Ru(η6-p-cymene)Cl2(pta)].
+In a typical synthesis, [Ru(η6-p-cymene)Cl2]2 is reacted with 2 equivalents of PTA for 24 hours under reflux in methanol to yield to [Ru(η6-p-cymene)Cl2(pta)].

 RAPTA derivatives

-Several derivatives of RAPTA were synthesized, and two of the most notable are [Ru(η6-p-cymene)Cl2(pta)] (RATPA-C) and [Ru(η6-toluene)Cl2(pta)] (RAPTA-T).
+Several derivatives of RAPTA were synthesized, and two of the most notable are [Ru(η6-p-cymene)Cl2(pta)] (RAPTA-C) and [Ru(η6-toluene)Cl2(pta)] (RAPTA-T).